"

 Now that you’ve gathered term lists, it’s time to think about the variants of the gathered terms that might exist.

-You’ve developed the following terms lists below.
-Does a simple review of the term lists suggest any other term variants?
+You’ve developed the terms lists below.
+Does a review of the term lists suggest any other term variants?

 paroxysmal nocturnal hemoglobinuria